 NC SCHOOL SYSTEM REPORT CARDS

-*All report card files provided to HCPS by NCDPI.
+*All report card files provided to HCPS and formatted by NCDPI.